flipkart-incubator/hbase-orm/README.md

 Copyright 2020 Flipkart Internet Pvt Ltd.

 Licensed under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "License").
-You may not use this product or it's source code except in compliance with the License.
+You may not use this product or its source code except in compliance with the License.